altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/fabric-config/ug-linux-fabric-config-agx7f-soc.md

   * 64 GB of RAM.
 Less will be fine for only exercising the binaries, and not rebuilding the GSRD.
   * Linux OS installed.
 Ubuntu 22.04LTS was used to create this page, other versions and distributions may work too
   * Serial terminal (for example GtkTerm or Minicom on Linux and TeraTerm or PuTTY on Windows)
-  * Altera&trade; Quartus<sup>&reg;</sup> Prime Pro Edition Version 25.3
+  * Altera&trade; Quartus<sup>&reg;</sup> Prime Pro Edition Version 26.1
 * Local Ethernet network, with DHCP server
 * Internet connection.
 For downloading the files, especially when rebuilding the GSRD.

-Refer to [board documentation](https://www.intel.com/content/www/us/en/products/details/fpga/development-kits/agilex/si-agf014.html) for details about the board.

 ## Example Building Components Separately

-This example is build on top of the [Building Bootloader for Agilex&trade; 7](https://www.rocketboards.org/foswiki/Documentation/BuildingBootloaderAgilex7) example, with the modification that the fabric is not configured from U-Boot anymore, but from Linux, with a device tree overlay.
+This example is build on top of the Linux Boot Tutorial Example Design, with the modification that the fabric is not configured from U-Boot anymore, but from Linux, with a device tree overlay.

 The device tree overlay and the Phase 2 configuration bitstream core.rbf are stored in the Linux rootfs folder /lib/firmware, where the Linux overlay framework expects them to be by default.